-Being an expat in Portugal:
+Being an Expat in Portugal: The Ultimate Guide

 Digital nomads by nature are nomadic.
 This means that they usually keep moving around and hardly ever settle in one place.
 However, it’s comforting to have a base sometimes.
 Somewhere you can call home.
 I spent most of my early twenties roaming the world with a backpack, never really staying anywhere more than a few months.
 I have to admit living such a lifestyle could be fun and mind-expanding.
 The problem is when you travel so much and are constantly on the move it’s hard to make friends, maintain relationships, or hang up the old pickaxe for a couple of weeks if you need a break.

 Last year I decided I should have a base, somewhere I can have friends, a regular pub where “everybody knows my name” and where I can feel comfortable in my own skin.
 The world is my oyster, I sat down and made a list of all the things I need from my headquarters.

 In this article, I’d like to present to you the reasons why I chose Portugal, tips on Portuguese etiquette and culture, expat groups and clubs there, and some pros and cons of Portugal.

 What Lead Me to Portugal

 If I try to count down all the places I fell in love with while traveling, I’ll need to write a whole Wikipedia.
 There are so many amazing places in the world, each with their own unique vibe and privileges.
 However, one place that always stood out to me was Lisbon Portugal.